bubbajoe/bubbajoe.dev/md/projects/dgate.md

 ---
-title: 'RKX - API Gateway (WIP)'
+title: 'DGate - API Gateway'
 date: '2023-04-02'
 ---

-# RKX Introduction
+# DGate Introduction

-RKX is a dynamic module based API Gateway built in Go.
+DGate (previously called RKX) is a dynamic module based API Gateway built in Go.
 It is designed to be a facile, fast, and flexible.

 Namespaces - usually represents 1 or more domains.
 Routes - which are paths that are triggered when they hit the proxy